Rigidification of connective comodules: Introduction

-We are interested here in dual correspondences for \emph{comodules}.
-It was shown in \cite{coalginDK} that rigidification results for coalgebras are challenging and do not occur with our usual model categories.
-See also \cite{perouxshipley}.
-We present here, in Theorem \ref{main thm}, a positive result.
-Let $\k$ be a finite product of fields and denote $H\k$ its Eilenberg-Mac Lane spectrum.
+Our main result here shows that we can rigidify certain homotopy coherent coactions of comodules over a coalgebra.
+Let $\k$ be a commutative ring of global dimension zero, i.e. a finite product of fields, and denote $H\k$ its Eilenberg-Mac Lane spectrum.
 We consider $\Dinf^{\geq 0}(\k)$ the symmetric monoidal $\infty$-category of \emph{connective} modules over $H\k$.
 It is represented by the symmetric monoidal model category of non-negative chain complexes over $\k$, denoted $\chfo$, in which weak equivalences are quasi-isomorphisms.
-If $C$ is a (strict) \emph{simply connected} coalgebra in $\chfo$, then we show that the $\infty$-category of (homotopy coherent) comodules in $\Dinf^{\geq 0}(\k)$ over $C$ is represented by a model category of (strictly coassociative) differential graded comodules over $C$ in which weak equivalence are quasi-isomorphisms of $C$-comodules.
+In other words, the Dwyer-Kan localization of $\chfo$ is $\Dinf^{\geq 0}(\k)$.
+If $C$ is a \emph{simply connected} coalgebra in $\chfo$, then we show that the $\infty$-category of (homotopy coherent) comodules in $\Dinf^{\geq 0}(\k)$ over $C$ is represented by a model category of (strictly coassociative) differential graded comodules over $C$ in which weak equivalences are quasi-isomorphisms of $C$-comodules.

 \begin{thm}[{Theorem \ref{main thm}}] Let $C$ be a simply connected differential graded coalgebra over $\k$.
-Then right $C$-comodules in the $\infty$-category $\DDk$ of connective $H\k$-modules correspond precisely to strictly coassociative differential graded connective comodules over $C$. \end{thm}
+Then right $C$-comodules in the $\infty$-category $\DDk$ of connective $H\k$-modules are quasi-isomorphic to strictly coassociative differential graded connective comodules over $C$. \end{thm}

-The main application of the above result is that it allows us to define a derived cotensor product of comodules defined via a two-sided cobar resolution.
-Simply dualizing the results for modules seen in \cite[4.5.2.1]{lurie1} is not possible, as it would require totalization to commute with the monoidal product, which is \emph{not} the case in $\DDk$.
-We instead show that the cotensor product is compatible with the model structure of differential graded $C$-comodules.
+One of the main application of the above result is that it allows us to define a symmetric monoidal structure on the $\infty$-category of $C$-comodules in $\DDk$.
+It is called the \emph{derived cotensor product} and is given by a two-sided cobar resolution.
+As recalled above, simply dualizing the results for modules seen in \cite[4.5.2.1]{lurie1} is not possible, as it would require totalizations to commute with the monoidal product, which is \emph{not} the case in $\DDk$.
+Theorem \ref{THEOREM 1} allows us to bypass this difficulty and use an explicit model for the derived cotensor product.